qdrant/qdrant/README.md

 ### Query planning and payload indexes

-Using the information about the stored key-value data, `query planner` decides on the best way to execute the query.
+Using the information about the stored key-value data, the `query planner` decides on the best way to execute the query.
 For example, if the search space limited by filters is small, it is more efficient to use a full brute force than an index.

 ### SIMD Hardware Acceleration